-On March 11, Intel announced the winners of the 2014 Intel STS at a black-tie gala at the National Building Museum.
+On March, 15, at a black-tie gala at the National Building Museum, winners were announced.